Are you also one of those who likes to watch video content? Watch new videos each week here!

 The Indian subcontinent houses some of the most extraordinary literary talents and the erotic genre is among the best-kept secrets of the East.
-Here is a list of books containing stories from the subcontinent’s best writers exploring the bodily world in words and breathing the most tantalizing erotic tales to life.
+Here is a list of erotic books containing stories from the best writers of the subcontinent, breathing the most tantalizing erotic tales to life.

 By Urvashi Butalia